 Here's a surprise for you.
 For once we're not talking about a photo editing app that has come to Android after being available on iOS for months or worse yet, years.
 How novel!
 Overam is the name of said app and it's being released on Android first (maybe only?).

 While Overam does offer the usual panoply of filters, its selling point is the usage of geometric shapes to create a disconnect between two parts of the image and highlight the one you want.
+You start with one of 200+ geometric shapes ranging from the simple to the most complex, pick one of the 5 different blur effects included, add a filter if you want to (including dual filters that only apply to part of the image), and you can save your photo locally, share it, or go on to make another edit on top of it.

 It's no secret that I enjoy Autodesk mobile apps.
 From Pixlr Express to Sketchbook to AutoCAD 360, it's hard to find an instance when the company has produced a sub-par piece of mobile software.